Introduction to People and Organisation

 MI5 operates under the statutory authority of the Home Secretary, but it is not part of the Home Office .

-The head of MI5 is the Director General (DG), currently Andrew Parker.
-He is supported by the Deputy Director General (DDG), Director General Capability (DGC) and Director General Strategy (DGS).
+The head of MI5 is the Director General (DG), currently Ken McCallum.
+He is supported by the Deputy Director General (DDG), Director General Capability (DGC), Director General Strategy (DGS) and Director General Corporate Services (DGCS).

 The Deputy and Assistant Directors General share responsibility for MI5’s capabilities and functions, which are organised across ten branches.

-The Joint Terrorism Analysis Centre (JTAC) and Centre for the Protection of National Infrastructure (CPNI) are also accountable to the Director General, although both are self-standing organisations staffed by multiple government departments.
+The Joint Terrorism Analysis Centre (JTAC) is also accountable to the Director General, although is a self-standing organisations staffed by representatives from multiple government departments.

 MI5's budget is paid from the Single Intelligence Account (SIA) which also provides funding for the Secret Intelligence Service (SIS) and Government Communications Headquarters (GCHQ).